buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcActorResource/Entities/IfcPostalAddress.md

 # IfcPostalAddress

-This entity represents an address for delivery of paper based mail and other postal deliveries.
+This entity represents an address for delivery of paper based mail and other postal deliveries.<!-- end of definition -->

 > HISTORY  New entity in IFC2x.